dipu-bd/ebl-fer-notify/README.md

 - Add a gmail address and password.
 The gmail address should allow insecure apps.
 [How to do it?](https://stackoverflow.com/questions/10147455/how-to-send-an-email-with-gmail-as-provider-using-python/27515833#27515833)
 - Run `python3 __main__.py` for a single execution.

-## To get added to auto email server
+## To get added to my server
-- To receive notifications, add your email to the `mail.list` file.
+- Notifications are sent daily at `9AM (GMT+6)` from my server.
-- Notifications are sent daily at `3AM GMT`.
+- Add your email to the `mail.list` file and send a pull request.